Tennis rules & scoring

 - Fourth point - “Game”

-If each player/team has won three points, the score is deuce.
-After deuce, the score is advantage for the player/team who wins the next point.
+If both players reach 40–40 (three points each), the score is called deuce.
+A player must then win two consecutive points to win the game.
+The first point after deuce is called advantage.
 If that same player/team also wins the next point, that player/team wins the game; if the opposing player/team wins the next point, the score is again deuce.
-A player/team needs to win two consecutive points immediately after deuce to win the game.

 Set